IncinX/farhome-rules/eberron.md

 Force open a rift leading to a natural warren, a space between realms.
 You can hold the warren open for one minute, after which the gate closes.
 While inside the warren, every hour of travel is equivalent to 4 hours of travel in a realm.
 You may end the spell at any time, opening a gate back to the realm this spell was cast in.

 For every level above 5th, the travel in the warren is equivalent to an extra hour of travel in a realm.

+#### Insect Plague
+*5th level*

+- **Casting Time:** 8 AP
+- **Range:** 15
+- **Duration:** 10 minutes, concentration
+- **Damage Type:** piercing

+Summon a swarm of biting locusts in a 5x5 area.
+Make a spell cast against 2 terrible dice.
+On success, the spell activates and all creatures the caster deems an enemy are accosted by the locusts suffering 4 wound dice in piercing damage when they first enter or end their turn in the area.

+The area is increased by 2 for every level above 5th.

+#### Tree Stride
+*5th level*

+- **Casting Time:** 4 AP
+- **Range:** self
+- **Duration:** 5 minutes, concentration

+You gain the ability to transport through the trees of the world through living magic.
+Make a spellcasting roll against 2 terrible dice.
+On success, you gain the ability to enter a tree and move from inside it to inside another tree of the same kind within 50 tiles.

+Both trees must be living and at least the same size as you.
+You must use 1 tile of movement to enter a tree.
+You instantly know the location of all other trees of the same kind within 50 tiles and, as part of the move used to enter the tree, can either pass into one of those trees or step out of the tree you’re in.
+You appear in a spot of your choice within 1tile of the destination tree, using another 1 tile of movement.
+If you have no movement left, you appear within tile of the tree you entered.

+You can use this transportation ability once per round for the duration.
+You must end each turn outside a tree.

+The spell can be cast on 1 additional person and adds 1 additional bad die for every level cast above 5th.

+#### Ritual of Immunity
+*5th level*

+- **Casting Time:** 1 hour
+- **Range:** 5
+- **Duration:** 2 hours

+You construct a ritual to imbue yourself and others with the healing properties of nature and resistance for curses and disease.
+Make a spellcasting roll against 1 bad die for every creature targeted.
+For the duration, the creatures targeted are healed of and immune to the following effects:

+- Petrification
+- All diseases
+- Spell based curses
+- Resistance 2 to poison

+The spell adds an hour for every level cast above 5th.

 ### Sixth Level